fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 // output: 24
 {% endhighlight %}
-If the optional parameter `thisArg` is passed to `reduce`, that is assumed to be the initial value, otherwise the first element in the respective array is.

-{% highlight javascript linenos %}

-var res = arr.reduce((pre, cur, arr) => {
-    return pre * cur;
-}, 5);

-// output: 120
-{% endhighlight %}

 Outside the syntactic differences, other languages implement map and reduce more or less the same way.

-**Map-reduce Input Functions and _Closures_**<br><br>As we have seen, map and reduce takes functions as input.
+**Map-Reduce Input Functions and _Closures_**<br><br>As we have seen, map and reduce takes functions as input.
 An obvious question arises when the input functions access data (variables) out of their scope.
 That brings us to _closures_.
 As I said earlier, map and reduce are concepts imported from functional languages where all data are passed as parameters.
 Closure itself is a complex idea and deserves separate treatment.
 You may consult the following references: this stackoverflow [answer](https://stackoverflow.com/a/7464475/615119) for a short introduction and MDN [reference](://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) for extensive treatment.
 {: .notice--info}

+Map and reduce together give a cleaner, **scalable** abstraction for various computations over collections.
+It is called **map-reduce pattern**; in this pattern, a task is divided into two phases: **map phase** and **reduce phase**; during the map phase, the **source collection** is mapped to an **intermediate collection** and during the following reduce phase, some final **aggregate result** is computed from the intermediate collection.
+As we will see, it recasts otherwise complex computations into _declarative_ form: you just pass the functions to be applied, iteration---which may be error-prone---and others are taken care of by it.

 _Map-Reduce Index_ in RavenDB
 =============================================
-The index and query operation in [RavenDB](https://ravendb.net/docs/article-page/4.0/csharp), the NoSQL document database, is a compelling real-world example of map and reduce together simplifying a complex job.
+The index and query operation of [RavenDB](https://ravendb.net/docs/article-page/4.0/csharp), the NoSQL document database, is a compelling real-world use of map-reduce pattern simplifying a complex job.
 Before going into its details, a very brief overview of how RavenDB and its index and query operation works is necessary: RavenDB organizes _documents_ into _collections_ (for simplicity, you may view documents as objects with a mandatory unique id field and collections as list of all objects in the database of a certain object type); each time a new document is added to the database, it is appended to its corresponding collection if the collection already exists, or a new collection is created for it.

 In RavenDB, users can perform queries to find documents satisfying some criteria, however, performing queries require creating corresponding _indexes_ prior to that.
 Let's assume we have a collection called `Persons` with fields `Name`, `City`, `Country`, and maybe others, and we want to find all persons from a certain city in that collection; to achieve this, we have to create an index on the field `City` and query on it with desired city name (called _querying an index_ in RavenDB terminology.)
 Querying fields is straightforward; RavenDB even automatically creates indexes for simple queries on fields.